All About the German Shepherd Australian Shepherd Mix AKA German Australian Shepherd

 German Australian Shepherd Exercise

-As mentioned above, the German Australian Shepherd is an active breed, and this means that the breed will need ample exercise.
-The minimum amount of exercise the breed should have is one hour a day; however, they thrive when they can have about two hours of exercise per day.
+As previously mentioned, the German Australian Shepherd is an active breed and requires sufficient exercise.
+Ideally, the breed should have at least one hour of exercise per day, but they do best with about two hours of exercise daily.

 German Shepherd Australian Shepherd Feeding

-Feeding is very simple for the German Australian Shepherd as they do well on a high-quality kibble.
-Like all breeds, the amount of food you offer really depends on the energy level of the individual dog, the quality of the dog food, and the age of your dog.
+Feeding your German Australian Shepherd is a straightforward process as they thrive on high-quality kibble.
+However, the amount of food you should give depends on your dog’s energy level, age, and the quality of the food.

 German Australian Shepherd Puppies